 It was the Fall of my Senior year of high school when I heard someone tell me a friend of mine’s parent had described me as “backward.”
 BACKWARD?!
 I had felt the rage inside of me develop out of the piercing aching feeling that deflated me and question how I saw myself.
 I quickly became defensive and said, “How could she say I was backward?!
 I would say quiet but NOT BACKWARD.”
 That sounded to me like awkward and that was NOT how I wanted to be defined.

 Now as I type this, it sounds so ridiculous.
 Why did I let one word spoken by someone who barely knew me to be my blockade and resurface as my inner critical voice for so long?
 Had I been strong enough in myself to not believe it, I would have brushed it off and explained it as their problem, not mine.
 So it didn’t start there.
-It started earlier.
+It started earlier in Junior High.

 “The truth is, what you don’t let go of won’t let go of you.”